When ideals properly extend the class of Arbault sets: Ideal version of Arbault sets and certain observations in respect of the family for ideals in

 Consequently $t^\iI_{(a_n)}(\T)$ is a $\wD$-set.
 Therefore, from Proposition \ref{p1} we conclude that $\iA \subseteq w\mathcal{D}$. \end{proof}

 \begin{corollary} Under CH (the continuum hypothesis), $\iA \subsetneq w\mathcal{D}$. \end{corollary}

-\begin{proof} Since every Luzin set which is non-meager while having strong measure zero is a $\wD$-set \cite{BKR} (for example see \cite{Je}), Corollary \ref{c2} ensures that these sets do not belong to the family $\iA$.
+\begin{proof} Since every Luzin set which is non-meager while having strong measure zero is a $\wD$-set \cite{BKR}, Corollary \ref{c2} ensures that these sets do not belong to the family $\iA$.
 Thus we get $\iA \subsetneq w\mathcal{D}$. \end{proof}

 The following three corollaries give a clearer picture about the class $\iA$ as it is seen that though the classes $\D$ and $\A$ are contained in $\iA$ the same do not remain true when countable unions of $\DD$-sets and $\AR$-sets come into consideration.
 Further it is also noted that the class $\fN_\sigma$ is definitely not contained in the class $\iA$.